 We live in a world where health technology is ubiquitous.
-From our smartphones and smartwatches, to smart insulin pumps, our connected health technology collects immense amounts of data which potential are currently being explored.
+From our smartphones and smartwatches to smart homes, our connected technology collects immense amounts of data which potential still has to be explored.

 The research team at the UbiLab is interested in exploring the following areas of health technology research:

-- mHealth and eHealth technology design for population-level health.
+- mHealth and eHealth technology design for supporting population-level studies.

-- Big data and health data analytics for technology evaluation.
+- Big data, artificial intelligence, and health data analytics to support technology evaluation.

 - Wearables and zero-effort sensors for remote patient monitoring.